Self-paced Best Practices for Teaching Online

 design effective online learning activities that engage students in the learning process, and support the achievement of intended student learning outcomes.

-This workshop will be offered on both Blackboard and Google Classroom.
-Participants may indicate their preference in the registration form.
+This workshop will be offered on Blackboard only.

 Participants can expect to spend about 25-30 hours working on asynchronous activities, but actual time may vary based on prior experience.